rombrew/gp/README.md

 description of the columns.
 Here is a simple example of the plain text file.

 	$ cat file1.txt
-	time@sec  var1@A  var2@V  hexpar@  ...
+	time@sec  var1@A  var2@V  hexvar  ...
 	0.1       0.0     0.0     0x0001
 	0.2       1.1     2.1     0x0035
 	0.3       1.5     3.4     0x0d1f
 	0.4       1.7     4.1     0x0e00
 	...

-You also can open a multiple files from UI to combine various columns from different files in a single plot.
+You also can open a multiple files to combine various columns from different files in a single plot.
 Also check for command line options help.

 	$ gp -h

-## Regular configuration
+## Сonfiguration

 Take a look into configuration examples that describes most of the options.

 * [global.gp](config/global.gp)
 * [loadbin.gp](config/loadbin.gp)
 * [loadcsv.gp](config/loadcsv.gp)

-## Live configuration

 You can make real-time plot from raw serial device or from growing logfile.